Innovate. Accelerate. Win.

 To determine which machine identities to trust, we can rely on existing PKI mechanisms to ensure the identity.
 In the case where an updated certificate needs to be provisioned, we can be relatively certain that the new certificate is sent to the device which is rightfully entitled to receive it.

-But what about machines or devices that do not have an identity yet, but still need one?
+Can trust anchors be used for machines or devices that do not have an identity yet, but still need one?

 - How can we be confident that a new device requesting a certificate (and the key pair belonging to it) for a global commerce website is actually a new Load Balancer, for example, and not a rogue Raspberry Pi installed by an attacker?